H3Art-q/H3Art-q.github.io/content/authors/admin/_index.md

 ## About Me

 Yuqin Hong is an undergraduate student pursuing bachelor of engineering degree in computer science and technology at Jinan University.
-He has participated in a series of software security research in [Yuxia Sun](https://www.scholat.com/yxsun)'s research group.
 He will soon become a master's student in artificial intelligence at Jinan University.